Trombetas State Forest: Environment

 The state forest covers about 14% of the Northern Corridor of Pará, which contains about 220000 km2 of protected areas.

 This in turn is part of the Amapá and Central Amazônia corridor, the largest biodiversity corridor in the world.

 The Trombetas River runs through the forest from north to south.

 The Paru de Oeste River (Erepecuru River) forms part of the eastern boundary, then cuts across the forest from north to south.

 Other rivers include the Cachorro and Cuminapanema.

 About 98.5% of the area is covered by well-preserved forests.

 Vegetation includes submontane, lowland and alluvial dense rainforest, open rainforest, cerrado, pioneer formations and transitional forest.

-The forest is home to thousands of species of animal and plant, many endemic to the region.
+The forest is home to thousands of species of animals and plant, many endemic to the region.

 Economy

 As of 2011 there were 106 families along the Trombetas, 102 families along the Cachorro and one or two families on the Ariramba, Cuminapanema and Rio Verde.

 About 241 non-residents make use of the forest.

-The main economic activity of the residents is collection of Brazil nuts.
+The main economic activity of the residents is the collection of Brazil nuts.

 They also engage in subsistence agriculture and in raising cattle and buffalo.

 The cattle and buffalo present a threat to the environment, as does gold mining.

-There is potential for managed use of wood and non-wood forest products, ecotourism and environmental services.
+There is potential for the managed use of wood and non-wood forest products, ecotourism and environmental services.

 History

-The Trombetas State Forest was created by Pará state governor decree 2.607 of 4 December 2006 for the purpose of sustainable multiple use of forest and environmental resources, managing the forest in a manner consistent with conserving biodiversity.
+The Trombetas State Forest was created by Pará state governor decree 2.607 of 4 December 2006 for sustainable multiple use of forest and environmental resources, managing the forest in a manner consistent with conserving biodiversity.